adambard/learnxinyminutes-docs/javascript.html.markdown

 ---

 Javascript was created by Netscape's Brendan Eich in 1995.
-It was originally intended as a simpler scripting language for web apps, complimenting Java for more complex ones, but has become far more widely used than Java on the web.
+It was originally intended as a simpler scripting language for websites, complimenting the use of Java for more complex web applications, but its tight integration with Web pages and built-in support in browsers has caused it to become far more common than Java in web frontends.

 Feedback would be highly appreciated!
 You can reach me at [@adambrenecki](https://twitter.com/adambrenecki), or